Who we are

 Reading has a long history of individuals prepared to make great sacrifices for their faith.

-The Catholics Hugh Faringdon, Abbot of Reading and two other priests died for their beliefs in our market place.
+The Catholic Hugh Faringdon, Abbot of Reading and two other priests died for their beliefs in our market place.
 A few years later Reading’s schoolmaster Julius Palmer wrote a book criticising the burning of Protestants and died for promoting toleration.

 During the civil wars Reading people raised a regiment “By the People, For the People,” to protect religious freedom.